KittyGiraudel/sass-guidelines/index.md

 Fortunately, one of the main benefits of using a CSS preprocessor is having the ability to split the codebase over several files without impacting performance (like the `@import` CSS directive would do).
 Thanks to Sass' overload of the `@import` directive, it is perfectly safe (and actually recommended) to use as many files as necessary in development, all compiled into a single stylesheet when going to production.

 On top of that, I cannot stress enough the need for folders, even on small scale projects.
 At home, you don’t drop every sheet of paper into the same box.
-You use have folders; one for the house/flat, one for the bank, one for bills, and so on.
+You use folders; one for the house/flat, one for the bank, one for bills, and so on.

 There is no reason to do otherwise when structuring a CSS project.
 Split the codebase into meaningful separated folders so it is easy to find stuff later when you have to come back at the code.